quantiota/AI-Agent-Host/notebooks/market-data/coinbase/README.md

 ```

- If you are using JupyterHub on a remote server, you'll need to configure port forwarding on the server itself or on any intermediate network devices (e.g., router, firewall).
+ If you are using JupyterHub on a **remote server**, you'll need to configure port forwarding on the server itself or on any intermediate network devices (e.g., router, firewall).

 - **Server-level port forwarding**: Configure port forwarding on the server to forward incoming connections on port 9009 to the Docker host's IP address and port 9009.